 Minimum programme enrolment threshold: 75 points out of 100.

-The university has the right to ask the applicant to show identification with the purpose of identity verification and take a screenshot of the applicant with the ID during entrance exams that take place via video call.
+The university has the right to ask the applicant to show identification with the purpose of identity verification and record entrance exams that take place via video call.

 For additional requirements please read programme-specific requirements.